jezhumble/berkeley-hills-redlining.github.io/index.md

 its final condition: "if prior to the first day of January 1930 any person of African or Mongolian descent shall be allowed to purchase or lease said property or any part thereof, then this conveyance shall be and become void...."
 [3].
-Covenants also forebade the construction of anything other than single-family properties on Mason-McDuffie residential developments.
+Covenants also forbade the construction of anything other than single-family properties on Mason-McDuffie residential developments.